AvayaExperiencePlatform/getting-started-widget-react/README.md

 # Getting Started with Workspaces Widgets in React

-This widget is a bolier-plate for Avaya Workspaces Widgets that can be used to build your widget from.
+This widget is a boiler-plate for Avaya Workspaces Widgets that can be used to build your widget from.
 It also showcases functionalities & capabilities from the Workspaces Widget Framework SDK, as well as Avaya Experience Platform APIs.

     This widget is meant to be used only within Avaya Experience Platform.